thewizardplusplus/go-blockchain/README.md

   - operations:
     - loading the last block;
     - storing a block;
+    - storing a block group (optional);
+  - wrappers:
+    - wrapper that adds support for saving a block group to those storages that cannot do this;
   - kinds:
     - memory storage:
       - storing blocks in memory;